_Recreational Crabbing | Englund Marine & Industrial Supply

 - Identify Sex Of Dungeness Crab: On the underside of the Dungeness Crab, check the abdominal flap: Males have a thin triangular flap, while females have a rounded, shorter flap.
 You can only legally harvest male Dungeness Crab.

 - Measuring Your Crab: Using a crab gauge, measure in a straight line across the back, not including the spines.
-Dungeness Crab must be 5-3/4" or wider depending on local regulations.
+Dungeness Crab must be 5-3/4" or 6" depending on local regulations.

 Keep & Store Your Catch

 - What to keep: Check local regulations for legal crab size.
-Dungeness Crab must be 5-3/4" or larger, Rock Crab minimums depend on location.
+Dungeness Crab must be 5-3/4" or 6" depending on location, Rock Crab minimums depend on location.
 Release "soft shell" crab: these crab are newly molted and meat pick can be very low and stringy.

 Sign up for our email list and get Monthly Specials, special announcements, class opportunities and more delivered directly to your inbox!
 Click here to be added to our email list or text EMIS1944 to 22828 to sign up.